 Can we lose salvation ever over anything we do?
 Some wrongly think we can never lose salvation.
 The truth is, in some (but not all) cases, we can die spiritually over one sin!
 Over the years as I have contended for the faith against eternal security (Jude 3,4), I have met some people who say they reject eternal security, but then teach a Christian can engage in occasional acts of adultery, drunkenness, theft, etc. and remain saved.
 Such usually deny the truth that King David lost his salvation when in unrepentant adultery and murder.
 Others have said it is possible to lose your salvation, but it is very hard to do so.
 One even stated that you must tell God that you don't want him before you'll lose your salvation.
 It is the purpose of this teaching to examine the Biblical evidence for these claims to see if they have validity and to ascertain if Scripture states salvation can be lost with a single act of certain kinds of sin.
-(Please know that all sin is not of the same degree - some leads to death while others don't, 1 John 5:16,17.)
+(Please know that all sin is not of the same degree - some lead to death while others don't, 1 John 5:16,17.)

 How many times must a righteous person sin in order to lose his salvation?
 Must it be lifestyle or continuous sinning?
-Does one have to practice sin before he becomes unsaved or shows himself never saved to begin with, as some would say?
+Does one have to practice sin before he becomes rejected by God?
+Is that what true Christian beliefs about God are?
 Let's look at God's word.

 True grace teaching about eternal salvation vs losing salvation declares: